sarath-mec/smks-docker-hdp/README.md

 ![cluster-hosts](/screenshots/cluster-hosts.png?raw=true)
 3. Yum packages for all HDP services have been pre-installed in the "node" container.
 This lets cluster install take place much faster at the expense of a spurious warning from Ambari during Host-Checks.
 4. All Ambari and HDP repositories are downloaded at buildtime.
 The versions and URLs are specified in .env in the project's root
+5. Docker for Linux is more restrictive about "su" use, which Ambari relies on heavily, thus examples/compose/single-container.yml and multi-container.yml images are marked "privileged:true".
+Read up on the implications.

 ##Helpful Hints:
 If you HDFS having issues starting up/not leaving SafeMode, it's probably because docker-compose is re-using containers from a previous run.